 - Details of your accommodation in the UK

 - Your sponsor’s British passport or Indefinite Leave to remain documents

 - Details of any children who are also coming to the UK

 Being separated from your spouse or civil partner can be heartbreaking for you and your children.
 If you have fallen in love and married someone from the UK, obtaining a family visa can allow you to come to the UK and spend a life with your spouse/civil partner.

 Our team can provide legal advice and representation you require so you and your spouse/partner can live, work and build future together in Britain.

 Spouse Visas can get refused if it is not prepared carefully.
 The British government has a goal to bring net migration down into the tens of thousands despite growing opposition to what is considered an unrealistic and harsh target.
 The one group of applicants who have been targeted to bring down immigration can be families.
 It is likely that immigration officials refuse family visas on even the smallest grounds, so there is no room for error.

 We understand the emotional rollercoaster couples can go through when they are forced to battle with the British Home Office.
 Our lawyers provide sensitive and compassionate service to our clients and have the expertise and experience needed to swiftly challenge a negative decision by Home Office and provide you with a positive result.

-As highly experienced immigration experts, our lawyers will work with you to check your application is filled in correctly and all the correct documentation is provided.
+As highly experienced immigration experts, our lawyers will work with you to check that your application is filled in correctly and that all of the correct documentation is provided.
 This will prevent immigration officials from being able to refuse your submission due to a mistake.

 By working with us, you can be confident that your best interests will be protected, and the visa application process will go through smoothly.
-We work hard and aim for a best possible results, read our successful story on Spouse Visa here.
+We work hard and aim for the best possible results.
+Read our success stories on Spouse Visas here.